Asone/nostrss/README.md

 ## Disclaimer

-This project is in early stage and provides very limited features at the moment.
+This project is in early stage and provides limited features.

-The program in its current state does not support channel publishing yet nor tags.
+The program in its current state does not support channel publishing and only hashtags on tag support.

 If you get any trouble running it, feel free to open an issue.